Central & Glenrosa

 City Council Hearing/Ordinance Adoption

-We will continue to keep you informed and will update this website when we receive public hearing dates from the City of Phoenix.
+We will continue to keep you informed and will update this website.
 We continue to welcome your feedback throughout the process so that we can develop a project that is compatible with the existing developments within the community, and be a good neighbor.
 Please use the contact form below to get in touch with us.
 We look forward to hearing from you.

 Please feel free to reach out using the contact information below, or use the contact form to send us a message.